ZupIT/beagle-docs/content/en/android/tutorials/adding-beagle-to-a-part-of-a-native-screen/adding-a-beagle-server-driven-component.md

 For this setting to work correctly, you need:

 - A **BFF**(Backend) configured with Beagle.
 If you don't have it, see how to configure it in this [**tutorial**]({{< ref path="/backend/" lang="en" >}}).
 - A Beagle-configured frontend for Android.
-If you don't have it, follow our tutorial to set up a project [**Android**]({{< ref path="/android/getting-started.md" lang="en" >}})
+If you don't have it, follow the tutorial to set up a project [**Android**]({{< ref path="/android/getting-started.md" lang="en" >}})

 ## Step 1: Create the component in the backend

-In this example, we will create a button as a server-driven component so that we can display it on a native screen.
+This example is to create a button as a server-driven component, you can display it on a native screen.

 To do this, follow the steps below: